vista-simulator/vista/docs/source/introduction/index.rst

 * **Closed-loop (active) testing:** Passive evaluation on pre-collected datasets provides a mediocre evaluation metric for control.
 VISTA aims to convert offline (open-loop) datasets into closed-loop testbeds, for faithful evaluations.

-* **New applications and benchmarks:** VISTA has enabled many new advances on the algorithmic and applicaitons side.
-We are excited to see even more advances brought due to photorealistic data-driven simulation including: policy learning, testing and verification, augmented reality.
+* **New applications and benchmarks:** VISTA has enabled many new advances on the algorithmic and applications side.
+We are excited to see even more advances brought to photorealistic data-driven simulation including: policy learning, testing and verification, augmented reality.

 The Simulator
 +++++++++++++

-The VISTA API provides a modular framework for defining environments, spawning agents with perception sensors, and constructing task objectives for learning and evaluating.
+The VISTA API provides a modular framework for defining environments, spawning agents with perception sensors, and constructing task objectives for learning and evaluation.
 The components below provide a high-level overview of the different pieces that VISTA is built on.

 ``vista.World``